-It's that time of year again... so here is a slightly expanded version of my previous post regarding the Deluge.
-(I've added some more links.)
+It's that time of year again... so here is the slightly expanded version of my original post regarding the Deluge.

-Over the years I've received numerous questions about reconciling the traditional view of Noah's Flood with modern science.
-There are two sets of problems.
-First are those concerning the scientific impossibility of such an event - how the animals survived, how they got to their various locations, where the water came from, etc. These can all be answered by simply positing numerous miracles, but this is not satisfactory for those who follow the approach of Rambam and others which seeks to minimize supernatural miracles.
+problems.
+First are those concerning the scientific impossibility of such an event - how the animals survived, how they traveled to their various locations, where the water came from, etc. These can all be answered by simply positing numerous miracles, but this is not satisfactory for those who follow the approach of Rambam and others which seeks to minimize supernatural miracles.
 The second set of problems is based not on the scientific impossibility of such an event, but instead upon the evidence that even a supernatural event of this nature did not happen - i.e. the evidence and records of continuous civilizations throughout the entire period.

 There are a variety of different ways of approaching this topic.
 I tried discussing some of them online back in the summer of 2004, which may well have been one of the factors leading to the ban on my books, and my comments were subsequently widely and wildly (and sometimes deliberately) misquoted.
 So instead of discussing it, I will just provide references to further reading material which shed light on various different approaches.
 Many people will condemn these approaches as unacceptable, but until they have a credible response to the scientific difficulties with the simple understanding, they would be wiser to remain silent.

 First and foremost, I strongly recommend that people struggling with this difficulty read The Challenge Of Creation, preferably the third edition.
 I only explicitly deal with the flood in footnote 2 on page 302 (third edition), but there are many other parts of the book which are actually more relevant in terms of determining which options are available and acceptable - in particular, chapters 6-8, and 14-15.

 Other relevant sources (remember, not all of these present the same approach) are: